Is Everything Actually an Exercise in Futility?

 Said a friend, “I’m only as open-minded as my closed mind will permit.”

 We could then say it is all an exercise in futility, though that feels rather hopeless.
 Or we could insist on the notion of freedom to choose, except if we look deeply into our lives we will mostly conclude that that is an illusion.
-(See The Way of Powerlessness by Wayne Liquorman, or Alan Watts’ The Wisdom of Insecurity if you’d like to explore it further.)
+(See The Way of Powerlessness by Wayne Liquorman, or Alan Watts’ The Wisdom of Insecurity if you’d like to explore the illusion further.)

 Given this, why in the world would we then make any effort to engage, or work on our own development, or even act to any seeming purpose?